 Therefore, Moving Average = ( 155 + 142 + 133 + 162 + 159 ) / 5 = 150.20 and we can continue doing this.

-Alpha Inc has been incorporated as Bank last year and now its almost year-end to report the financial statement of the firm.
-The norms of the central bank asked the banks to report the average balances of the account instead of closing balance as at the end of the year.
-The average balances should be done on a monthly basis.
-The financial analyst of the firm took a sample account #187 where below were the closing balances reported.
+Alpha Inc. was incorporated as a bank last year.
+Now it is almost year-end to report the financial statement of the firmFinancial Statement Of The FirmFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..
+The norms of the Central Bank asked the banks to report the average balances of the account instead of closing balances at the end of the year.
+One should do the average balances monthly.
+The financial analyst of the firm took sample account #187, where below were the closing balances reported.

 - Cumulative Total for Day 10 = 124102856.26

 The cumulative total for day 11 will be:

 - Cumulative Total for Day 11 = 124739450.26

 Similarly, we can calculate the cumulative total for the remaining days.